The Best AR-15 Brass Catchers

 - Rounds land in the bag nose down & can melt the bottom over time

-If you’d prefer to avoid mounting anything to your rifle (but still want to use a catch) the Caldwell Brass Trap makes catching, clearing, and removing all your brass easier than every other trap catch we’ve seen.
+While other brass catchers will mount directly to your rifle, if you’d prefer to avoid mounting anything to your hand guard (but still want to use a catch) the Caldwell Brass Trap makes catching, clearing, and removing all your ejected brass easier than every other trap catch we’ve seen.

 The fact it’s a stand-alone catch means it’ll work for any firearm – rifles, pistols – you name it.
 Plus the mouth is huge at 19″ x 20” so it’ll catch anything you toss at it and it’s far easier to clean out than other traps.